A question that many business owners ask their marketing team is, “How are we doing?” The marketing team addresses the query with a marketing report.

 Marketing reports sit at the core of the marketing strategy.
 A marketing report acts as a monitoring and diagnostic tool.
 It is designed by collecting data from the relevant marketing channels to gain insightful knowledge into the strategy’s performance.

-Here is a guide on how to analyze your marketing reports for success.
+Here is a guide on how to analyze your marketing reports for success, and a list of 7 different types of marketing reports.

 Why are marketing reports important?